Brand kits

 • Brand kits guide AI tools in generating brand-aligned content.

-• Stream supports multiple brand kits for managing different brands or product lines.
+• You can create multiple brand kits for different brands, campaigns, or products.

 • During brand ingestion, uploaded documents are processed into brand knowledge.

-• Brand kit sections are subsets of the full brand knowledge, passed to copilots in every prompt.
+• Brand kit sections are subsets of brand knowledge and some are passed to copilots in every prompt.

-• Together, brand knowledge and brand kit sections form the brand kit used by Sitecore AI tools.
+• Together, brand knowledge and brand kit sections form the brand kit that Sitecore AI tools use to generate consistent, on-brand responses.

 Do you have some feedback for us?